puppet-galaxy/galaxy-roles-profiles/README.md

 ```

 ###Profiles
-Profiles contains one or many building-block (for example galaxy::universe).
+Profiles contains one or many building-block (for example galaxy::galaxy_ini).
 One profile is one technology layer.

 ####Profile: `galaxy_roles_profiles::profile::sqlite`
 This profile call galaxy::create_db.

 ####Profile: `galaxy_roles_profiles::profile::common`
 This profile install Galaxy using base blocks from urgi/galaxy module.
-This profile manage toolshed_conf, job_conf and universe_wsgi.ini.
+This profile manage toolshed_conf, job_conf and galaxy.ini.
 You can change your config using Hiera and write  in .yaml what you want.

 ####Profile: `galaxy_roles_profiles::profile::postgresql`